H2717/DeepLearning_Contribution/README.md

 ## Report
 The corresponding report to this SW contribution can be found in *report.pdf*.
 It shall outline the motivation for implementing each feature and elaborate on the possible challenges with training and validating deep learning data including specific problems that occured during the implementation of the features at hand.
 Furthermore, the selected solution methods to cope with described issues shall be presented and explained by means of suitable examples and experiments.
+For used references as refered to in the report, additional material and code examples please see *literature.bib*.

 ### Contact
 ludes.hanna-it19@it.dhbw-ravensburg.de